 Align Course Content to Outcomes

 Individual programs can also link to syllabi or individual course assessments in the curriculum map.
 This adds depth to the curriculum map as faculty and staff engage in assessing how that course fits in to the goals of that program for students.
 It also allows you to connect not only the course or section, but also the specific assignment and course content aligned to the learning outcomes.
 As a result, faculty can review and manage exactly where the assessment will take place and will ultimately help with data collection and assessment planning.

 Leverage Curriculum Maps for Non-Academic & Other Institutional Needs

 Curriculum Maps also speak to the student experience and outcomes of the services institutions provide outside of the classroom.
-Curriculum Maps can also be used by co-curricular/non-academic programs to show which activities they have that meet their outcomes.
+Curriculum Maps can also be used in co-curricular mapping or for non-academic programs to show which activities they have that meet their outcomes.
 In the example below, the Library has mapped their activities to their standards.